wurble369/websitetest/pages/endpoints/explore_endpoint_a001.md

 ## Notes
 Once the session has been created a list of applicable permissions for the user will be returned.
 The session will not be usable until a permission/role has been selected using the Select Role endpoint.

-The ProffessionalSession.id returned should be included as a header (HTTP_X_SESSION_KEY) for all subsequent requests.
+The ProfessionalSession.id returned should be included as a header (HTTP_X_SESSION_KEY) for all subsequent requests.

 ### Response Messages